darrellsuggs/darrell.thoughts/README.md

 # darrell.thoughts

-This is the source code for my personal blog powered by GitHub Pages and Jekyll.
+This is the one source code for my personal blog powered by GitHub Pages and Jekyll.